neutron-org/dex-trading-bot/README.md

     - `BOT_MNEMONIC`
     - `BOT_MNEMONICS`
     - `FAUCET_MNEMONIC`
+    - if running a local chain you can use DEMO_MNEMONICs from the neutron repo [networks/init.sh](https://github.com/neutron-org/neutron/blob/v3.0.0/network/init.sh#L19-L21) file

 This composed neutron chain and trading bot network will persist until you call:
 - `make stop-trade-bot`